 Advantages of Bubble Chart in Google Sheets

-Generating a bubble chart on Google Sheets has various benefits.
+Like a box and whisker chart, generating a bubble chart on Google Sheets has various benefits.
 These include:

 - You don’t need to worry about keeping your charts on your computer because everything in Google Sheets is online.